celo-org/celo-blockchain/consensus/istanbul/celo-ibft-spec.md

 associated upon condition evaluates to true.
 Upon conditions are structured thus:

-<composite object, set of objects or eventto match against> <additional qualifications>
+<composite object, set of objects or event to match against> <additional qualifications>

 E.G:
 // 2f+1 commit messages for the current round and height with a non nil value.